OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 Note: The equations in this document should render in Visual Studio Markdown Preview window.
 They are in LaTex format.
 Unfortunately, you have to use a URL and cannot use $ on GitHub (yes, it works in Visual Studio).
 This is how it is done in this document but note there is no background set so if you use dark mode they are basically invisible.
 I'm sorry to say you need to turn that off to see the equations.
 Also note that a heading must be lowercase and words separated by - to allow links so this is used throughout this document.

-# important-note-for-developers

-## **All work on resource generalization will be done from the resourceGeneralization branch.
-You should branch from resourceGeneralization and do pull requests back to the branch on the main OED repository.
-This is done to avoid the changes impacting other developers during the extensive work that will be done.
-This may change after April 2022 if we can get it all merged back with development as basic graphing is working.**

 ## table-of-contents

 - [overview](#overview)